Welcome Our School

 Meet our team

-Our main Montessori Teachers Guides are formed with the Association Montessori Internationale or The American Montessori Society.
+Our main Montessori Teachers Guides are formed with the Association Montessori Internationale.

 Carmen S.